rust-lang/rust/raii.md

 % The Perils Of RAII

-Ownership Based Resource Management (AKA RAII: Resource Acquisition is Initialization) is something you'll interact with a lot in Rust.
+Ownership Based Resource Management (AKA RAII: Resource Acquisition Is Initialization) is something you'll interact with a lot in Rust.
 Especially if you use the standard library.

 Roughly speaking the pattern is as follows: to acquire a resource, you create an object that